NatashaL2191/Some_Projects/README.md

 ## Hi there,
-this is just some projects I am working on for fun!
+these are just some projects I am working on for fun!